takemaru/dnet/README.md

 78790.853510635628
 ```

-We retrieve configurations by issuing a query; e.g., switch-2 is
+We retrieve configurations by issuing a query; e.g., switch 2 is
-closed while switch-3 is open.
+closed while switch 3 is open.
 The status of the other switches are
 not cared.

 ```python